daisybio/BiGAnts-PyPI-package/README.md

 - path_to_net: *string*, path to the network file
 - log2: *bool, (default = False)*, indicates if log2 transformation should be applied to the data
 - size: *int, optional (default = 2000)* determines the number of genes that should be pre-selected by variance for the analysis.
 Shouldn't be higher than 5000.
+- no_zero: (default - none) indicate the fraction of allowed non-zero values for each patient.
+For instance no_zero = 0.8 means that all genes which have no expression for at least 80% of patients will be removed from the analysis

 Returns: